 The Federal authorities inspect explosives storage, industrial facilities, labour and environmental aspects, as well as health and safety procedures and documents at each of the Group's operations on a regular basis, ranging from once a year to once every three years.

-In 2023, the lost time due to injuries recorded on site was 1.08 per 1,000,000 man-hours.
-The Group will continue to make efforts in this area in order to achieve a zero injuries rate and safe working conditions.
+In 2024, the lost time due to injuries recorded on site was 1.38 per 1,000,000 man-hours.
+The Group makes every effort to achieve a zero injuries rate and safe working conditions.